Leigh-on-Sea railway station: London Midland and Scottish Railway (1923-1948)

 Following the Railways Act 1921 the station became the responsibility of the London Midland and Scottish (LMS) Railway from 1 January 1923.

 As early as 1924 there was talk of improving the station at Leigh but the LMS and Southend Corporation decided that two new stations required and the 1896 station and goods yard would close.
 The new Leigh-On-Sea station was to be situated 0.75 miles to the west and a new station at Chalkwell to the east would be provided.
 It was not until 1929 that a scheme was developed and this was all agreed in January 1930.
 The new Chalkwell station would serve passengers in eastern Leigh-On-Sea who otherwise would be inconvenienced.
-The 1930 LMS parliamentary act meant land acquisition could commence and in 1932 the LMS presented a revised (and slightly cheaper) plan.
+The London, Midland and Scottish Railway (No. 1) Act 1930 meant land acquisition could commence and in 1932 the LMS presented a revised (and slightly cheaper) plan.
 Work started in June 1932.